manuroag/manuroag.github.io/_projects/msc_thesis.md

 Once the four Bayesian Neural Networks are trained, they are integrated into the KCD model to function as a single prediction engine.
 When a new protein _p_ is entered for analysis, its four secondary structure features are fed as input to all four BNNs simultaneously.

 Each BNN then predicts its own disjoint subset of the weight constants.
 These four partial outputs are concatenated, reassembling the complete 125-dimensional vector of predicted weight constants.
 This final vector is then used by the KCD model to perform the usual computations and calculate the protein’s CD spectrum.
-This complete workflow is illustrated in **Fig. 4.**, and is referred to as KCD-AI.
+This complete workflow is illustrated in **Figure 4.**, and is referred to as KCD-AI.

 <figure class="text-center">
   <img src="/assets/img/KCD_AI.png"